Nikxy/nikxy.dev/content/blog/auth-service/index.md

 -   Use public-private secret keys instead of a simple JWT secret string.
 -   Comply with OAuth2 specifications.
--   Create an option for other services to check if user session is still valid.
+-   Create an api path for other services to check if user session is still valid.

 ## GitHub Repository